jazsadevee/jazsadevee/README.md

 ### Hi!
 I'm Jasmine 'Jas' Villanueva

-My goal is to be a Full Stack Developer
+My ultimate goal is to be an active Full Stack Developer, currently my focus is Frontend Software Engineer.

-- 🛫 I love traveling and learning new cultures
+- 🛫 I love traveling and experiencing new cultures
-- 💆🏽‍♀️ I'm a certified advance Esthetician
+- 💆🏽‍♀️ I'm a certified Advance Esthetician
 - 🎒 I love to hike

-- ⚡ Fun fact: I once went on a 18 hour road trip because the scenery was so pretty
+- ⚡ Fun fact: I once went on a 18 hour road trip simply because the scenery was so breathtaking

 ## Reach Me At...
 Jazsadevee@gmail.com

-Linkedin.com/jasminevillanueva555/
+Linkedin.com/jasminevillanuevadev/